We are a small, fully qualified and insured, deer management group operating across the south of England and Wales.

 Deer damage

-The sheer numbers of deer in the UK does increasingly result in significant localised damaged.
+The sheer numbers of deer in the UK does increasingly result in significant localised damage.
 Crops, young trees, and natural biodiversity can all suffer if deer numbers are too high.
-While an overpopulation of deer can be a significant cause of road traffic accidents, and sadly fatalities.
+While an overpopulation of deer can be a significant cause of road traffic accidents, and sadly, fatalities.

 Delicious venison

 Venison is delicious, sustainable, ethically sourced and exceedingly healthy.
-This is the primary reasons why we do not charge for our services; we benefit from a ready supply of venison, as do landowners we work with.
+We benefit from a ready supply of venison, as do landowners we work with.
 We are fully qualified to certify wild meat as fit for human consumption.

 March on the Muntjac